aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/index.md

 🤝 Acknowledgement
 ---

-This repository uses the template created by Malvika and members of *The Turing Way* team, shared under CC-BY 4.0 for reuse: https://github.com/the-turing-way/reproducible-project-template.
+1. The Github repository for this handbook uses the template created by Malvika Sharan and members of *The Turing Way* team, shared under CC-BY 4.0 for reuse: https://github.com/the-turing-way/reproducible-project-template.
+2. The book is implemented using Jupyter Book, attributed to the Executable Books Community.
+(2020).
+Jupyter Book (v0.10).
+Zenodo. https://doi.org/10.5281/zenodo.4539666.
+3. The Turing Way resources are attributed to *The Turing Way* Community.
+(2025).
+The Turing Way: A handbook for reproducible, ethical and collaborative research (1.2.3).
+Zenodo. https://doi.org/10.5281/zenodo.15213042